A Comprehensive Investigation of Gamma-Ray Burst Afterglows Detected by TESS: Analysis

 \subsection{Modelling with \texttt{afterglowpy}}

 Also displayed in Fig.~\ref{fig:lcs} are models generated with the \texttt{afterglowpy} package for \texttt{python}.
-This package computes the GRB afterglow lightcurves based on a range of physical parameters describing synchrotron emission generated from the forward shock of a relativistic blast wave.
-These parameters include the isotropic-equivalent energy ($E_{\rm iso}$ in ergs), the redshift in the cosmic microwave background frame ($z_{\rm cmb}$), the jet angles for the observer, core, and wing ($\theta_{\rm obs}$, $\theta_{\rm c}$, $\theta_{\rm w}$, all in radians), and four variables describing the density and energy distribution of the simulated circumburst medium (see \cite{Rya20} for details).
-All models assume a spatially-flat $\Lambda$CDM cosmology with $\rm H_{0}=70.0\,$kms$^{-1}$Mpc$^{-1}$ and $\rm \Omega_{m_0}=0.3$.
-Finally, we include an additional parameter $t_0$ which is the time in seconds from the GRB trigger to the afterglow rise.
+This package calculates semi-analytic afterglow light curves for input wavelengths and times since explosion.
+These light curves are produced by modelling synchrotron emission caused by the forward shock, incorporating the jet geometry and viewing angle.
+The models are dependent on a range of physical parameters: the isotropic-equivalent energy ($E_{\rm iso}$ in ergs), the redshift in the cosmic microwave background frame ($z_{\rm cmb}$), the jet angles for the observer, core, and wing ($\theta_{\rm obs}$, $\theta_{\rm c}$, $\theta_{\rm w}$, all in radians), and four variables describing the density and energy distribution of the simulated circumburst medium (see \cite{Rya20} for details).
+All of our models assume a spatially-flat $\Lambda$CDM cosmology with $\rm H_{0}=70.0\,$kms$^{-1}$Mpc$^{-1}$ and $\rm \Omega_{m_0}=0.3$.
+Finally, we include an additional parameter $t_0$, which is the time in seconds from the GRB trigger to the afterglow onset.

-With only the \textit{TESS} data this complex model suffers from high levels of degeneracy between parameters.
-Both the \texttt{emcee} \citep{emcee13} and \texttt{nestle} \citep{skilling04, shaw07, feroz09, Mukherjee06} packages failed to converge for the full parameter fit with Gaussian jet geometry.
-Likewise, a simplified five-parameter model where $n_0=1$, $p=2.2$, $\varepsilon_{\rm E}=0.1$, and $\varepsilon_{\rm B}=0.01$ with a tophat jet geometry failed to converge.
+It should be noted that while \texttt{afterglowpy} provides an easy way to model GRB afterglows, it has some shortcomings.
+Our additional $t_0$ parameter is required to account for its lack of initial coasting phase, and it also does not incorporate reverse shocks, which may make early light curves unreliable.
+Furthermore, it assumes a constant density for the CBM, and therefore is unable to accurately model afterglows that originate in environments with wind, as expected in collapsars \citep{Chevalier_2000,Granot_2002}.

+With only the \textit{TESS} data, the models suffer from high levels of degeneracy between parameters.
+This degeneracy is particularly significant between the $E_{\rm iso}$ and $z_{\rm cmb}$ parameters, largely due to a lack of redshift constraint resulting from the absence of spectroscopic or host galaxy observations.
+While one could impose constraints on $z_{\rm cmb}$ by assuming a lower bound based on the magnitude limits of PS1 and SkyMapper, we chose not to do so due to the wide range of plausible host magnitudes when considering faint dwarf galaxies \citep{Simon_2019}.
+Consequently, broad and uniform distributions were selected as parameter priors; these distributions are displayed in the third row of Table \ref{tab:model_params}.